 However, there is room for the employer to use the services of certain executives in the event of a strike.
-Thus, in the establishment affected by the strike or lockout, the employer may use only the services of the executives of that establishment or of another establishment to which striking or locked-out employees belong, provided that These executives were hired before the start of the strike.
+Thus, in the establishment affected by the strike or lockout, the employer may use only the services of the executives of that establishment or of another establishment to which striking or locked-out employees belong, provided these executives were hired before the start of the strike.

 Nevertheless this offer could be accompanied by a time limit or a clause allowing the parties to withdraw from the offer without any recourse.

-For example, if the buyer finds hidden defects of which he had no knowledge at the time of an inspection of the immovable, he could, after inspection, notify the seller in due time and withdraw from the offer.
-If, on the contrary, the buyer had knowledge of his defects, before the offer was signed and there was a period of discontinuance in the offer, it would be difficult for him to withdraw without any recourse from the seller.
-Furthermore, if despite the expiry of the deadlines, neither party makes any mention of withdrawal, the offer is presumed to be still in negotiation.
+For example, if the buyer finds hidden defects of which he has no knowledge at the time of an inspection of the immovable, he could, after inspection, notify the seller in due time and withdraw from the offer.
+If, on the contrary, the buyer had knowledge of the defects, before the offer was signed and there was a time limit in the offer, it would be difficult for him to withdraw without any recourse from the seller once the time limit has expired.

 For the purchase of a property, some clients use a real estate broker to complete certain purchasing procedures.
 The contract between the client and the real estate broker is a service contract in which each of the parties must respect its duties and obligations.

-When the co-owners are dissatisfied with the decisions taken by the board, they may be adapted to an election on sanction or to elect other directors.
-However, there is no specific remedy for the decisions of the board of directors, the law does not grant specific remedies except a judicial demand at the Superior Court.
+When the co-owners are dissatisfied with the decisions taken by the board, they may proceed to an election on sanction or to elect other administrators.
+However, there is no specific recourse for the decisions of the board.
+The law does not grant a specific recourse except a judicial demand at the Superior Court.

 The tenant has one month from receipt of the notice to challenge the takeover.
-However, it should be noted that even if the tenant does not contest within a month, his silence does not cause harm On the contrary, it is regarded as a refusal on his part to leave the dwelling.
+However, it should be noted that even if the tenant does not contest within a month, his silence does not cause harm.
+On the contrary, it is regarded as a refusal on his part to leave the dwelling.